Design and Build Your Own French Drain

 - Use Your Existing Rain Gutter.
 Connecting your French drain to an established drain line that empties directly into the storm drain, would be cost be a smart choice.
 Use that existing drain as your exit point.

-- 2Know The Local Codes.There are codes in your locality that might require you to install a valve that prevents backflow of water to your lawn if ever a clog occurs.
-Installing this device usually costs around $500.Advertisement
+- 2There are codes in your locality that might require you to install a valve that prevents backflow of water to your lawn if ever a clog occurs.
+Installing this device usually costs around $500.Know The Local Codes.Advertisement

 - Drive a stake into the ground at the site of the problem.